kanhua/pypvcircuit/README.md

 ### Run in on CodeOcean

-This repository is mirrored on [CodeOcean](https://codeocean.com/capsule/2397906/).
+This repository is mirrored on [CodeOcean](https://codeocean.com/capsule/2397906/), where you can view and run [network simulation starter.ipynb](./network simulation starter.ipynb) to see this software work in action.

 ## Package dependency

 You have to install [pypvcell](https://github.com/kanhua/pypvcell) before running this package.
+See this [installation guide](./docs/install.md) for details.

 ## Model